- A new study finds a simple way to get people to eat less meat is to simply offer more than one vegetarian dish.

 “It’s perhaps causing people to consider the vegetarian option as not ‘the vegetarian option,’ but as an option in its own right,” she said.
 “They might stop thinking about it as vegetarian and start thinking of it as just food.”

 Furthermore, simply having more vegetarian options on offer might increase the chances that a diner finds a plant-based option that they enjoy.
 A person might be totally turned off by stir-fried veggies, but love pasta primavera.

 Reducing global consumption of meat has become a strategy to fight climate change.
-Up to 58 percent of greenhouse gas emissions from food come from meat, eggs, aquaculture, and dairy, markedly exceeding those of vegetables.
+Up to

 “The primary reason why some of my clients want to eat less meat is the environmental concerns,” said Cynthia Sass, a registered dietitian and author of “Slim Down Now: Shed Pounds and Inches with Pulses — The New Superfood.”